 Now to practice for Bug Bounties you can participate in CTF challenges.
 Just like the name suggests “Capture The Flag” there are several challenges for you to solve which deals with real-world vulnerabilities.
 The more you practice on these challenges the more you will learn about the different technologies required to break into an application or a system.

-For Web App I’ll suggest you guys to read the following books & guides first
+For Web App, I’ll suggest you guys read the following books & guides first

-By Reading these books you will get a good knowledge about Web App pentesting & Security testing in general and in depth.
+Reading these books you will get good knowledge about Web App Penetration testing & Security testing in general and in-depth.

 OWASP Testing project: